cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

 vending machine manufacturers are responsible for the inner workings of their implementations so long as the `vendItem` operation works as previously described.
 Take special care to notice that the ADT description did not only describe what should happen under normal circumstances.
 It described what should happen under exceptional circumstances as well.
+It did so without ever saying _how_ any of that should be done.

 ## The List ADT